Cycling74/rnbo.example.juce/README.md

 ```

 You'll find the executable result in `build/RNBOApp_artefacts/Debug`
+You'll find plugins in `build/RNBOAudioPlugin_artefacts/Debug`

-## Extending the Application
+## Extending the Project

-Plugin building is based on the [JUCE Framework](http://www.juce.com/).
+This project is based on the [JUCE Framework](http://www.juce.com/).
 Please refer to tutorials from JUCE on building UIs, for instance.